'Boiling Away' Questions

-On the other hand, to avoid the massive numbers of equations to be 'integrated', there may be a way to get some answers by using the methods of 'statistical mechanics'.
+To avoid the massive numbers of equations (differential and algebraic) to be 'integrated', there may be a way to get some answers by using the methods of 'statistical mechanics'.

 I have done almost no study of statistical mechanics, so I do not know (at this time) how to proceed using those methods.